Thermal transport through a single trapped ion under strong laser illumination: Model

-where we have dropped the $S$ subscript from the system Hamiltonian in Eq. (\ref{sH}), and the minus sign indicates that the current is positive when energy leaves the system.
-For the steady state, which we denoted as $\rho_{SS}$, we have $d \rho_{SS} / dt = 0$ in Eq. (\ref{eq:dme}) and, consequently, $J = 0$.
-From this, we can split the summation in $\mu \in \{E, M\}$ in Eq. (\ref{eq:curr-both}) as $J = J_E + J_M = 0$, from which we obtain the desired current for each reservoir in the steady state as
+where the minus sign indicates that the current is considered positive when energy leaves the system.
+We can now split the summation in $\mu \in \{E, M\}$ as $J = J_E + J_M$ to obtain the desired current for each reservoir.
+In particular, for the steady state denoted as $\rho_{SS}$, we have $d \rho_{SS} / dt = 0$ and, consequently, $J = 0$.
+In this scenario, we can write

-where $J_E$ is the current between the electronic subsystem and its bath and $J_M$ is the analogous for the center of mass subsystem.
-As commented before, both currents are equal in magnitude in the steady state.
+where $J_E$ is the current between the electronic subsystem and its bath and $J_M$ is the analogous current for the center-of-mass subsystem and its bath.
+As noted above, both currents are equal in magnitude in the steady state.